assembl/assembl/doc/analytics/event_definitions.md

     - Description: Fired when a user clicks on the confirm email link that is sent to their inbox

   ENTER_ASSEMBL_OPEN_POST:
-    - Category: NOTIFICATION
+    - Category: NOTIFICATION, SHARED_URL
     - Action: ONBOARDING
-    - (Name if Code): ENTER_POST_VIA_NOTIFICATION
+    - (Name if Code): ENTER_POST_VIA_NOTIFICATION, ENTER_POST_VIA_SHARE
-    - Description: Fired when a user lands on Assembl to a specific post which was sent via a notification email
+    - Description: Fired when a user lands on Assembl to a specific post which was sent via a notification email, or a post that shared externally

-  ENTER_ASSEMBL_OPEN_POST:
-    - Category: SHARED_URL
-    - Action: ONBOARDING
-    - (Name if Code): ENTER_POST_VIA_SHARE
-    - Description: Fired when a user lands on Assembl to a specific post which was shared externally

   ENTER_ASSEMBL_OPEN_IDEA:
     - Category: SHARED_URL